-This is general information only.
+This guide is general information only.
 It is not legal advice about your situation.
-This publication is not a substitute for a lawyer’s research, analysis and judgment.
-This information sheet is reliable as of the date of publication, but the law and procedures under the Human Rights Code and at the Human Rights Tribunal of Ontario are subject to change without notice.
+This guide is not a substitute for a lawyer’s research, analysis and judgment.
+This guide is reliable as of the date of publication (January 2021) but the law and procedures under the Human Rights Code (Code) and at the Human Rights Tribunal of Ontario (HRTO) are subject to change without notice.

 - What is a legal forum?

 - How do I choose a legal forum to file a human rights claim?

 - What if I file a human rights claim at the HRTO and in another legal forum?

 - When would a HRTO application be dismissed because of another legal proceeding?